-Parish Share is recognised as income in the year in which it is received, plus an accrual for any late payments received in iii) Interest and dividends are recognised as income when receivable.

-iv) Grants received which are subject to pre-conditions for entitlement specified by the donor which have not been met at the year-end are included in creditors to be carried forward to the following year.
+- i) Parish Share is recognised as income in the year in which it is received, plus an accrual for any late payments received in January of the following year. - ii) Rent is recognised as income when receivable. - iii) Interest and dividends are recognised as income when receivable. - iv) Grants received which are subject to pre-conditions for entitlement specified by the donor which have not been met at

-- Parochial fees are recognised as income in the year in which it v) is received, plus an accrual for any late payments received in January of the following year. - vi) Donations other than grants are recognised when receivable. - vii) Gains on disposal of fixed assets for the PDBF's own use (i.e., non-investment assets) are accounted for as other income.
+- the year-end are included in creditors to be carried forward to the following year. - v) Parochial fees are recognised as income in the year in which it is received, plus an accrual for any late payments received in January of the following year. - vi) Donations other than grants are recognised when receivable. - vii) Gains on disposal of fixed assets for the PDBF's own use (i.e., non-investment assets) are accounted for as other income.
 Losses on disposal of such assets are accounted for as other expenditure. - viii) Stipends fund income.
 The Stipends Fund Capital account is governed by the Diocesan Stipends' Fund Measure 1953, as amended, and the use of the income is restricted for clergy stipends.
 However, the income is fully expended within the year of receipt and the legal restrictions, therefore, are satisfied.
 It is on this basis that the income and the (normally much larger) related expenditure are both included in the unrestricted column of the Statement of Financial Activities for the sake of greater clarity and simplicity in financial reporting.